 Avoid the crazy areas with younger kids (especially Silom and Khao San Road), where breathing space is a rare luxury.
 You could watch the crazies on Silom from the dryer skywalk above, but you’re still never completely splash-safe.
 For younger kids you could have your own party with a water hose and buckets in the garden or a nearby park or check out the options for kid-friendly celebrations.

 Don’t throw ice, icy or dirty water (and it’s advisable not to swallow anything chucked at you either – who knows where it has come from?)

 Wear old trainers/sneakers or waterproof shoes with grip instead of flip-flops.

 Go local and get out of Bangkok – whilst the city is full of tourists you can have a less claustrophobic celebration in the countryside or even just outside of Bangkok.
-In Phra Pradeng District of Samut Prakarn, for example, you can experience more unusual festivities from 20-22 April.
+In Phra Pradeng District of Samut Prakarn, for example, you can experience more unusual festivities.
 Taking place at the Phra Pradaeng City Hall, you’ll see local people observe Mon New Year traditions, which are very different to those found in the rest of the country.
 They feature a spectacular floral procession, a parade of the local Mon people in their colourful outfits, a Miss Songkran parade, and more.

 And finally… have fun!
 Seriously.
 You are going to get wet no matter what (unless you stay inside the house the whole time), and getting annoyed is not going to change that.
 Unless you are a monk, baby or elderly person, people will slosh buckets of water at you, so come dressed in a smile and waterproof poncho!